alstat/Bagyo.jl/docs/src/vis.md

 get(BestTrack, :jma) # download the JMA Best Track, Bagyo.jl automatically skips this if data previously downloaded already meta, data = load(BestTrack, :jma) lines!(a2, data, :jma, linewidth=1, color=RGBAf(1.0, 0.678431, 0.0, 0.15))
-a2.title = "Tropical Cyclone Tracks in Western-North Pacific using JMA";
+a2.title = "Tropical Cyclone Tracks in WNP using JMA";
 a2.titlesize = 25;
 a2.titlealign = :left;
 a2.ylabelpadding = 15;